jamierose528/wiboo/README.md

 ## User-Story:

-As a user of Wiboo.com I want to be able to search anime titles and different categories of anime so that I will be able to figure out what to watch next.
-The end-user will click on the search bar and search anime by name or category.
-The three tabs: Home , Genre & Anime List will direct the end-user to either the homepage , a category list or complete anime library in Wiboo.
-The end-user can also click on the four revolving anime box cover art that is located under the search bar for quick access to anime selections .
+The user will be able to search anime titles and different categories of anime.
+The user will click on the search bar and search by name.
+The navbar holds three tabs: Home, Genre, & Anime List, which will direct the user to either the homepage, a category list, or complete anime library in Wiboo.
+The end-user can also click on the four revolving top animes' box cover art that is located under the search bar for quick access to anime selections.

 ## Acceptance Criteria: